-After a minor vehicle collision, it is not uncommon for accident victims to claim they are okay becuase they do not show any clear physical signs of injury.
+After a minor vehicle collision, it is not uncommon for accident victims to claim they are okay because they do not show any clear physical signs of injury.

 Many drivers, passengers, cyclists, pedestrians and others often refuse medical treatment without realizing they have suffered a concussion.
 Unfortunately, without proper identification and treatment, a concussion can lead to permanent or severe brain damage.